 [Photo by Dennis Fahringer]

-A friend wrote to me today and said, “Just read your blog about conflict coverage.
-Great article, BUT will your audience really listen to you and take heed to your advice?”
+Today, a friend wrote to me, “Just read your blog about conflict coverage.
+Great article, BUT will your audience listen to you and heed your advice?”

 Here is my response.

 Good to hear from you.
-There are basically two things that give us wisdom.
+Two things give us wisdom.

 Since 2006 I have been leading a workshop for a Christian organization on Storytelling.
 It would work for anyone or any organization.